experimental-berlin/muzhack/README.md

 1. In one terminal, enter the MuzHack repository.
 2. Run the Node server: `./run-server`
 3. In another terminal, enter the MuzHack repository.
-4. Run the Webpack dev server: `./node_modules/.bin/webpack-dev-server -d --inline`.
+4. Run the Webpack dev server: `./run-webpack-dev-server`.
 This serves as a front-end to the Node server, which automatically compiles resources via Webpack.
 5. Access the Webpack dev server at http://localhost:8080 in your browser.
 The app will automatically be refreshed when you make changes to the source code thanks to Webpack's hot reload feature.

 ### Deployment